sameer/purisa.me/content/blog/testing_hdl_on_github/index.md

 +++
-title = "Testing HDL on GitHub with Github Actions" date = 2021-02-06T22:58:20-05:00 description = "How I do continuous on all FPGA libraries in the hdl-util organization."
+title = "Testing HDL on GitHub with Github Actions" date = 2021-02-06T22:58:20-05:00 description = "How I do continuous testing on all FPGA libraries in the hdl-util organization."
+[taxonomies]
+tags = ["fpga"]
 +++

 Many large open-source software projects use automated processes for examining code.